KimBergstroem/gamers_insight-CRUD-Blog-App/TESTING.md

 ### HTML Validation

-W3C Markup Validation is a service offered by the W3C, which enables you to assess the compliance of your HTML code with the official standards.
+W3C Markup Validation is a service offered by W3C, which enables you to assess the compliance of your HTML code with the official standards.
 This service identifies syntax errors, improper tag usage, and other issues that might impact the structure and meaning of your web pages.
 By utilizing W3C Markup Validation, you can ensure that your HTML code is well-structured and conforms to established web standards.

 Google Chrome web browser and the 'Inspect' function were used to capture the HTML page from our template, which was then validated against the W3C Validator.

-In this project, a rich text editor called "Summernote" are used to allow users to create and update posts with HTML content.
+In this project, a rich text editor called "Summernote" is used to allow users to create and update posts with HTML content.
 While Summernote enhances the user experience, it introduces some complexities when validating our HTML code.

 When users create or update posts, they have the flexibility to input HTML, which can sometimes lead to unconventional HTML structures or attributes.
 These unconventional structures are detected as errors when we validate our HTML code using external tools like the W3C validator.